roambiz/generatepress-child/README.md

 # Generatepress Child
-Creating More Stylistic Child Themes for GeneratePress.
+Creating Child Themes with Stylistic Features for GeneratePress.

 ## Child Theme Blank Template
 Note：Development Convention: Consistent Use of Hyphen (-) for Naming